The Edina Historical Society offers history-themed programming at two sites:

 Celebrate our nation's history on Monday, July 4, 2011, by visiting two important buildings from Edina's past, Cahill School (1864) and Minnehaha Grange Hall No. 398 (1879).
 The buildings, located at Tupa Park, will be open following the city's Independence Day parade.

 Ever wondered what a family heirloom or garage sale find is worth?
-Find out at the sixth annual Edina Historical Society Antique Appriasal Event.
-Date TBA.
+Find out at the seventh annual Edina Historical Society Antique Appraisal Event.